lucamolteni/drools/drools-traits/README.md

 Subtyping and Factories
 =======================

-`drools-core` delegates most of the instance creation to factory classes.
+`drools-core` delegates most of the instances creation to factory classes.
-For example the constructor of `org.drools.core.reteoo.AlphaNode` is never called directly, to create Alpha Nodes we use `org.drools.core.reteoo.builder.PhreakNodeFactory`.
+For example the constructor of `org.drools.core.reteoo.AlphaNode` is never called directly, we use `org.drools.core.reteoo.builder.PhreakNodeFactory`.

 At the same time Alpha Node had inside traits specific code that could be removed, such as in `calculateDeclaredMask` https://github.com/kiegroup/drools/pull/2887/files#diff-daf38b3d53b080cc1724b7d830e78c01L330

 By providing a different implementation of the `org.drools.core.reteoo.builder.PhreakNodeFactory` => `org.drools.traits.core.reteoo.TraitPhreakNodeFactory` I could create instances of `org.drools.traits.core.reteoo.TraitAlphaNode` and move all the traits specific code there (https://github.com/kiegroup/drools/pull/2887/files#diff-2a6e70d7a533b488281fea5ccf5cfc39)

-The problem was that, even though we had factories, the way to provide different implementation of such factories was removed some time ago in the code.
+The problem was that, even though we had factories, the mechanism to provide different implementation of such factories was removed some time ago in the code.

 The root object creating all those factories is `org.drools.core.reteoo.KieComponentFactory` and that was instantiated directly in `org.drools.core.RuleBaseConfiguration`.
-If this object hadn't been stateful we could had injected the object itself in the `kie.conf` file, but unfortunately the memory state of the component is really important and a new instance has to be created each time only in the `init` method in `org.drools.core.RuleBaseConfiguration`.
+If this object hadn't been stateful we could had injected the object itself in the `kie.conf` file, but unfortunately the lifecycle of the component is really important and a new instance has to be created only once in the `init` method in `org.drools.core.RuleBaseConfiguration`.
+By injecting the `KieComponentFactory` in the service loader, we would have had a Singleton KieComponentFactory per class loader.

 To inject a different `org.drools.core.reteoo.KieComponentFactory` I created then a `org.drools.core.reteoo.KieComponentFactoryFactory` that can be injected in the `kie.conf` file i.e.: